NCRCounterpointAPI/APIGuide/InstallationAndConfiguration/Installing.md

 Once you've verified the server is running, you can move on to configuring the server.

+## Certificates and SSL
+By default, the installer will generate and install a self-signed SSL certificate issued to the name of the machine the API Server is being installed on.
+This certificate will be bound to the port that the server is initially configured to use.
+This will allow API calls to be made on the local network using the format `https://<machine_name>:<port>`.

+**NOTE** Since the default certificate we install is self-signed, browsers may give warnings, or even deny access to the server since it can't verify the authenticity of the certificate.
+This can be addressed by adding an exception in the browser (this varies by browser) or installing the public certficate as a "Trusted Root Certification Authority" on the client machine.

+If needed, a signed certificate can be purchased from a certified trusted issuer and installed in place of the default self-signed certificate.
+The process is generally identical to purchasing and installing certificates for any other web server:
+- Purchase a signed certificate from a certified issuer.
+- Install the private certificate on the API server, into the Local Machine certificate store.
+- Stop the API service.
+- Unbind the self-signed certificate from the port being used by the API server.
+- Bind the new signed certificate to the port being used by the API server.
+- Start the API service.

+[This](https://msdn.microsoft.com/en-us/library/ms733791(v=vs.110).aspx) MSDN page describes how to bind and unbind certificates from ports.

 ## Directory structure
 Below is a description of the directory structure and key files and locations for the API server.
 This structure all exists underneath the installation folder, which is assumed below to be the default of `C:\Program Files (x86)\NCR\Counterpoint API`.